microsoft/STL/README.md

    done this before, you may be prompted to elevate.
 7. Open Visual Studio, and choose the "Clone or check out code" option.
 Enter the URL to this repository, typically `https://github.com/microsoft/STL`
-8. Optional: If you wish to enable tests add `-DBUILD_TESTING=TRUE` under "CMake command arguments" in the CMake settings editor.
-9. Choose the architecture you wish to build in the IDE, and build as you would any other project.
+8. Choose the architecture you wish to build in the IDE, and build as you would any other project.
 All necessary CMake settings are set by `CMakeSettings.json` and `vcpkg integrate`

 # How To Build With A Native Tools Command Prompt